LowTechCoder/retroarch-x86-linux/README.md

 ```
 flatpak run org.libretro.RetroArch
 ```
+# Desktop Settings

+Set your WIFI by clicking the top right icon that looks like 2 tiny screens.

+And you may want to set the display resolution at 1080p since that is our target for good looking emulation that doesn't require a ton of video card power.
+Applications > Settings > Display

 The monitor kept wanting to change screen sizes on me for xfce4, everytime I flipped monitors to the mac.
 So i found a setting to fix that
 Settings > Display > Advanced Tab > When new displays are connected = Do Nothing

 You may also want to disable all sleeping options in Xfce > Power

+I have noticed that sometimes these settings can be lost after a reboot.
+Just do it again and try again.
+I think the most I ever had to do this was 3 times.

 --------------